flash-oss/lil-http-terminator/README.md

 - Zero dependencies.
 The original `http-terminator` brings in more than 10 sub-dependencies.
 - Removed TypeScript and a dozen of supporting files, configurations, etc. No more code transpilation.
 - Simpler API.
 Now you do `require("lil-http-terminator")({ server });` to get a terminator object.
+- The termination never throws.
+You don't want to handle unexpected exceptions on your server shutdown.
+- Termination won't hang forever if server never closes the port because some browsers disrespect `connection:close` header.

 ## Behaviour

 When you call [`server.close()`](https://nodejs.org/api/http.html#http_server_close_callback), it stops the server from accepting new connections, but it keeps the existing connections open indefinitely.
 This can result in your server hanging indefinitely due to keep-alive connections or because of the ongoing requests that do not produce a response.
 Therefore, in order to close the server, you must track creation of all connections and terminate them yourself.

-lil-http-terminator implements the logic for tracking all connections and their termination upon a timeout. lil-http-terminator also ensures graceful communication of the server intention to shutdown to any clients that are currently receiving response from this server.
+`lil-http-terminator` implements the logic for tracking all connections and their termination upon a timeout. `lil-http-terminator` also ensures graceful communication of the server intention to shutdown to any clients that are currently receiving response from this server.

 ## API